sqlxpert/stay-stopped-aws-rds-aurora/README.md

 The design is simple but robust:

-- This tool only stops databases that _AWS_ is starting after they've been stopped for 7 days:
-  [RDS-EVENT-0154](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#RDS-EVENT-0154)
-  (RDS database instance)
-  and
-  [RDS-EVENT-0153](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#RDS-EVENT-0153)
-  (Aurora database cluster).

 - You do not need to set any opt-in or opt-out tags.
-As long as _you_, rather than _AWS_, started your currently-running databases, Stay-Stopped won't stop them.&sup1;
+If a database has been running continuously, it  will keep running.
+If it was stopped for 7 days, Stay-Stopped will stop it again.
+The tool responds to [RDS-EVENT-0154](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#RDS-EVENT-0154) (RDS database instance) and [RDS-EVENT-0153](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#RDS-EVENT-0153) (Aurora database cluster).

+- Before you start a database manually, wait until it has been stopped for 10 minutes.

 - <a name="design-idempotence"></a>Stopping stuff is inherently
   idempotent: keep trying until it stops!
-This tool tries every 9 minutes until the database is stopped, an unexpected error occurs, or 24 hours pass.
+Stay-Stopped tries every 9 minutes until the database is stopped, an unexpected error occurs, or 24 hours pass.

   > Many alternatives (including AI-generated ones from Amazon Q Developer)